Podcast: Play in new window | Download (Duration: 25:09 — 23.1MB) | Embed

 _______________________________________________________________________________________________________________

-Robin Barefield is the author of four Alaska wilderness mystery novels, Big Game, Murder Over Kodiak, The Fisherman’s Daughter, Karluk Bones, and Massacre at Bear Creek Lodge.
-Sign up to subscribe to her free, monthly newsletter on true murder and mystery in Alaska.
+Robin Barefield is the author of five Alaska wilderness mystery novels, Big Game, Murder Over Kodiak, The Fisherman’s Daughter, Karluk Bones, and Massacre at Bear Creek Lodge.
+She has also written two non-fiction books: Kodiak Island Wildlife and Murder and Mystery in the Last Frontier.
+Sign up to subscribe to her free monthly newsletter on true murder and mystery in Alaska.

 Subscribe to Robin’s free, monthly Murder and Mystery Newsletter for more stories about true crime and mystery from Alaska.